Appearance

 CodeMirror libraries comparison

 How @rozie-ui/codemirror compares to the existing per-framework CodeMirror 6 wrappers.
-CodeMirror 6's engine (@codemirror/state + @codemirror/view) is framework-agnostic and mounts anywhere — every wrapper exists only to shuttle a value through the EditorView/EditorState API, forward changes back out, and reconcile prop changes.
-The ecosystem is healthier than most vanilla-engine ecosystems — React, Vue, Svelte, and Solid all have CM6 wrappers — but it still has two real holes (Lit has no CM6 wrapper at all, and Angular's most-used wrapper is still CodeMirror 5), a stale-but-popular Vue option, and no uniform cross-framework surface.
-Rozie ships one source to all six.
+CodeMirror 6's engine (@codemirror/state + @codemirror/view) is framework-agnostic and mounts anywhere; every wrapper exists only to shuttle a value through the EditorView/EditorState API, forward changes back out, and reconcile prop changes.
+The ecosystem is healthier than most vanilla-engine ecosystems (React, Vue, Svelte, and Solid all have CM6 wrappers), but it still has two real holes: Lit has no CM6 wrapper at all, and Angular's most-used wrapper is still CodeMirror 5.
+Add a stale-but-popular Vue option, and no two wrappers share a surface.
+Rozie ships the same <CodeMirror> component, with the same props, events, two-way value, and imperative handle, to all six frameworks, as pre-compiled per-framework packages with no Rozie toolchain required.

 The wrappers at a glance